takram-design-engineering/three-geospatial/README.md

 ## Developing

 This repository uses a monorepo setup with [Nx](https://nx.dev).
-Please refer to its documentation for details of the concept.
+Please refer to its documentation for details.

 The `packages` directory contains the publishable NPM packages listed above.

 The `storybook` directory contains [Storybook](https://storybook.js.org) stories across the libraries.
-The stories are separated from the libraries to avoid circular dependencies.
-Story files and components are also separated to enable fast-refresh, which only supports files containing components only.
+Stories are separated from the libraries to avoid circular dependencies.
+Story files and components are also separated to enable fast-refresh, which only works with files that contain components only.

 The `apps` directory contains standalone applications.